 The major drawback of a stand-alone characteristic approach arises from the formation of caustics in the light rays generating the null hypersurfaces.
 In the most ambitious scheme proposed at the theoretical level such caustics would be treated ``head-on'' as part of the evolution problem~\cite{friedst1}.
 This is a profoundly attractive idea.
 Only a few structural stable caustics can arise in numerical evolution, and their geometrical properties are well enough understood to model their singular behavior numerically~\cite{friedst2}, although a computational implementation has not yet been attempted.

 In the typical setting for the characteristic initial value problem, the domain of dependence of a single smooth null hypersurface is empty.
 In order to obtain a nontrivial evolution problem, the null hypersurface must either be completed to a caustic-crossover region where it pinches off, or an additional inner boundary must be introduced.
 So far, the only caustics that have been successfully evolved numerically in general relativity are pure point caustics (the complete null cone problem).
 When spherical symmetry is not present, the stability conditions near the vertex of a light cone place a strong restriction on the allowed time step~\cite{igw}.
 Nevertheless, point caustics in general relativity have been successfully handled for axisymmetric vacuum spacetimes~\cite{papa}.
-Progress toward extending these results to realistic astrophysical sources has been made in two Ph.D.\ theses based upon characteristic evolution codes.
-Florian Siebel's thesis work~\cite{Siebel}, at the Technische Universit{\" {a}}t M{\" {u}}nchen, integrated an axisymmetric characteristic gravitational-hydro code with a high resolution shock capturing code for the relativistic hydrodynamics.
-This coupled general relativistic code has been thoroughly tested and has yielded state-of-the-art results for the gravitational waves produced by the oscillation and collapse of a relativistic star (see Sections~\ref{sec:shydro} and~\ref{sec:ahydro}).
+Progress toward extending these results to realistic astrophysical sources has been made by coupling an axisymmetric characteristic gravitational-hydro code with a high resolution shock capturing code for the relativistic hydrodynamics, as initiated in the thesis of F.~Siebel~\cite{Siebel}.
+This has enabled the global characteristic simulation of the oscillation and collapse of a relativistic star in which the emitted gravitational waves are computed at null infinity (see Sections~\ref{sec:shydro} and~\ref{sec:ahydro}).